Walksy/ClientKits/README.md

 - After deletion, a kit is permanently removed.
 However you can always create backups to ensure you never lose your kits!

+### Known Bugs (ALL FIXED):
+- ~~When saving a kit on a different version, attempting to load it on a version that is either lower or higher will result in the kit not loading.~~